uptrace/bun-docs/docs/postgres/zero-downtime-migrations.md

 migrations fails.

 Using transactions only works well if your migration is small and fast (less than 5-10 seconds).
-Even for a medium database using transactions either makes the migration slower (in some cases 10x slower) or causes the migration to fail.
+Even for a medium database, using long transactions either makes a migration slower (in some cases 10x slower) or causes a migration to fail.

 ## Split long-running queries into smaller batches